hpi-swa/smalltalkCI/README.md

   - Squeak4.5
 env:
   global:
-    - BASELINE=myProject
+    - BASELINE="myProject"
     # - BASELINE_GROUP="TravisCI"       # Name of the group to load from baseline
     # - PACKAGES="/packages"            # Directory where Filetree looks for packages
     # - FORCE_UPDATE="false"            # Forces image update if set to "true"
     # - RUN_SCRIPT="CustomRunScript.st" # .st file relative to your project's root
     # - EXCLUDE_CATEGORIES=""           # comma-separated list of category prefixes to exclude from testing
     # - EXCLUDE_CLASSES=""              # comma-separated list of class names to exclude from testing
 ```

 ### Pharo-specific